symfony/symfony-docs/cookbook/controller/error_pages.rst

 depending on your needs:

 #.
 If you just want to change the contents and styles of the error pages to match
-   the rest of your application, :ref:`override default error templates <use-default-exception-controller>`.
+   the rest of your application, :ref:`override default error templates <use-default-exception-controller>`;

 #.
 If you also want to tweak the logic used by Symfony to generate error pages,
-   :ref:`override the default exception controller <custom-exception-controller>`.
+   :ref:`override the default exception controller <custom-exception-controller>`;

 #.
 If you need total control of exception handling to execute your own logic
    :ref:`use the kernel.exception event <use-kernel-exception-event>`.

 .. _use-default-exception-controller:
+.. _using-the-default-exceptioncontroller:

 Overriding the Default Error Templates
 --------------------------------------

-By default, when an exception occurs, the ``showAction()`` method of the :class:`Symfony\\Bundle\\TwigBundle\\Controller\\ExceptionController` is called thanks to an event listener configured by the TwigBundle.
+By default, the ``showAction()`` method of the :class:`Symfony\\Bundle\\TwigBundle\\Controller\\ExceptionController` is called whenever an exception occurs, thanks to an event listener configured by the TwigBundle.

 Then, the controller selects one of the templates defined in the ``Resources/views/Exception`` directory of the TwigBundle to render the error page.
-If you browse that directory (usually located in ``vendor/symfony/symfony/src/Symfony/Bundle/TwigBundle``) you'll find a lot of templates defined for different types of errors and content formats.
+If you browse that directory (usually located in ``vendor/symfony/symfony/src/Symfony/Bundle/TwigBundle``) you'll find a lot of templates defined for different types of errors and content formats (``error.*.twig`` templates are used in the production environment whereas ``exception.*.twig`` templates are used in the development environment).

 .. _cookbook-error-pages-by-status-code: